Apple Mac Mini M2 Pro, the proof: a concentrate of power and performance-breakinglatest.news-Breaking Latest News

 In conclusion

-“Classic” works ok, to play fine (also with Crossover for PC titles).
+“Classic” works ok, for playing it’s fine (even with Crossover for PC titles).
 But it is in the field of professional applications that this Mac Mini M2 Pro offers the most impressive performance.
 Easily surpass the performances of the Mac More powerful “standard” Intel than just two years ago and also those of the important M1s.
 The internal cooling fan is practically never heard, not even with a dozen “heavy” video effects and a dozen non-stock audio effects.
 The work done by Apple in the technological optimization of its M-series Silicon chips is exactly one of those reasons why the Apple company is seen as the leading technological innovator in the consumer market.
-And this time the price becomes affordable for a computer with these capabilities.
-The Mac Studio, for internal architecture, wider bandwidth between processor and memory and graphics and connection possibilities remains the natural choice of the professional who chooses Mac.
+There are obviously the classic caveats of Apple computers, i.e. they are not expandable: you buy it and you will always use it with the Ram, processor and SSD you chose during the purchase.
+But this time the price becomes more affordable for a computer with these capabilities.
+Obviously the Mac Study for internal architecture, wider bandwidth between processor, memory and graphics and connection possibilities remains the natural choice of the professional who chooses Mac.
 But there’s little to go around it, this this generation of Mac Mini M2 Pro is the one that brings to the market a product that many users have clamored for over the years: a real one Mac Mini Pro.